zivlaub/scala-redis/README.md

 rediscala client test
 ======================

-This sample code test redis client.
+This sample code test scala redis client by initiaing load on redis.
+The test uses the https://github.com/etaty/rediscala client

 ### Set up your project dependencies